 Financing a home is a process that could take years, and you will want to be sure that the situation you end up with is one that you are comfortable with.
 There are a myriad of options for financing your new home.
 Looking into these options may be overwhelming.
 Knowing your options and being honest about your financial situation beforehand can save you a lot of stress.

 Looking for a new home can be hard, and sometimes confusing.
 Doing your research upfront so that you are prepared and not caught off guard can help your real estate search proceed smoothly.
-If you are interested in more information for new homebuyers, or you’d like some assistance with homebuying in San Marcos or the surrounding areas, be sure to contact The Damron Group Austin in San Marcos, TX… we’d love to help you find the perfect house!
+If you are interested in more information for new homebuyers, or you’d like some assistance with homebuying in San Marcos or the surrounding areas, be sure to contact The Damron Group REALTORS® in San Marcos, TX… we’d love to help you find the perfect house!